Here is your rare opportunity to fly in an authentic Ford Tri-Motor, America’s first mass-produced airliner.

-EAA’s Ford Tri-Motor 4-AT can carry up to 9 passengers at a time and the Liberty Museum’s Ford Tri-Motor 5-AT can carry up to ten.
-Every seat on both planes are window seats.
+EAA’s Ford Tri-Motor 4-AT can carry up to nine passengers at a time and the Liberty Museum’s Ford Tri-Motor 5-AT can carry up to 10.
+Every seat on both planes is a window seat.
 It is possible to reserve an entire flight on both planes.

 Can I bring a camera?

 Yes, you are encouraged to bring cameras and camcorders on board.

 Are there any special considerations for children?

 An adult must accompany children under the age of 16.
 Children under the age of 2 can be carried free of charge in an adult's lap.